Government and Policy

 They call this “protecting author privacy.”

-The HIATUS program contact point is Dr. Timothy McKinnon, who was also program manager for IARPA’s Better Extraction from Text Towards Enhanced Retrieval (BETTER) program, which in 2019 awarded a contract to Raytheon BBN — a company that harvests the text of social media postings and other data.
+The HIATUS program contact point is Dr. Timothy McKinnon, who was also a program manager for IARPA’s Better Extraction from Text Towards Enhanced Retrieval (BETTER) program, which in 2019 awarded a contract to Raytheon BBN — a company that harvests the text of social media postings and other data.

 “HIATUS seeks to develop novel human-useable AI systems for attributing authorship and protecting author privacy through identification and leveraging of explainable linguistic fingerprints” — IARPA HIATUS program